 Through the Oklahoma Youth With Promise program, we award scholarships to students who graduate from high school while in Oklahoma’s foster care system.
 Contact Wanda Minter for more information.► Nurse Education Program

 An important ingredient of the Trustee Scholarship Initiative is the involvement of the guidance counselors at each of the participating high schools.
 For many students, the guidance counselor is an important source of information on college admissions and financial aid resources.
-Through the Central Oklahoma Guidance Counselor Network, we hosts two free workshops a year that feature specific information, updates on pertinent issues and campus visits to universities, colleges and technology centers both in Oklahoma and in neighboring states.
+Through the Central Oklahoma Guidance Counselor Network, we host two free workshops a year that feature specific information, updates on pertinent issues and campus visits to universities, colleges and technology centers both in Oklahoma and in neighboring states.
 As an added incentive for participation, the Oklahoma City Community Foundation provides at least one Community Foundation Scholars award to each high school with a participating guidance counselor.
 For more information, contact Rick Fernandez.